Vitamin E : An Overview for your skin

 Taking Vitamin E oral supplements has been studied in various scenarios.
 Studies suggest that it may reduce coronary events and improve immune response.
 Based on this, those with a history of cardiac disease or worries about immunosuppression should discuss the potential benefit for adding this supplement.
 Supplementing with a vitamin should always be with consultation with your doctor to avoid adverse effects or interactions with your other medications.

 There are different forms and dosages found for Vitamin E found in supplements.
 A multivitamin often has about 13.5 mg of Vitamin E while additional stand alone supplements can have in excess of 67 mg.
 If your diet naturally contains a significant amount of Vitamin E in the form of leafy green vegetables, nuts and vegetable oils then a multivitamin may be sufficient.
 If not, taking an additional designated vitamin E supplement may be helpful.
+It is important to avoid taking more than 400 IU of Vitamin E (about 268 mg) if you have a history of heart disease.

 Be cautious about vitamin E supplementation if you are on a blood thinner.
 Vitamin E can increase the risk of bleeding.